Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 Once enabled, open your browser dev console to view debugging output

 ### Root Structure

+The following tables shows how to structure a blueprint yaml file

 Option          | Values       | Required | Details
 --              | -            | -        | -